-Students either study at a relevant foreign university or work abroad (either as British Council language teaching assistants or in some other approved capacity).
+Students either undertake study at a relevant University outside of the UK or work abroad (either as British Council language teaching assistants or in some other approved capacity).

 Method of assessment

 Students who study abroad will pass the period abroad by:

 i.
 Achieving passes in at least two-thirds of the credits taken as part of the FT load.
 Such passes must be confirmed by the official transcript of the partner provider.

 Students who work abroad will pass the period by: